 Zoom personal trainingDespite the gyms being closed, many people still want and need coaching.
 So what’s the next best thing?
 How about doing a personal training session on Zoom?
 Coaches around the UK have taken their clients from the gym and moved them online.
 Again, saving gym rent and being able to make more per hour.
 One of the limits all personal trainers face is the amount they can charge per hour.
 While it’s true that a few elite and celebrity personal trainers to the stars charge £1,000 per hour, most are capped at between £30-£100 per session.
 That said, there are other ways to grow and increase revenue.
 For example, ‘Utility Fitness’ has gone from 30 people in their gym classes (pre lockdown) to now having 100+ people per online class.
 This has meant they have more than tripled their income over the last four months.

 Passive income opportunitiesCreating online products is one way for fitness professionals to reach a wider audience and increase profits.
 The most popular ways personal trainers do this is by:

 - Affiliate marketing

-While we cannot read into the future, there is speculation that further lockdowns are inevitable, whether local or national.
+What does the future hold for gyms and personal trainers?While we cannot read into the future, there is speculation that further lockdowns are inevitable, whether local or national.
 Times are uncertain, but one thing is for sure, that those willing to adapt and serve other people’s needs will thrive.
 There are lots of opportunities out there.
 Those who will be the most successful will continue to adjust and ride whatever wave is in front of them.